This post originally appeared on VICE UK.

 The allotment.
 It saves us quite a bit of money with vegetables and the exercise.
 You have to keep active, body and mind. l have kept diaries on everything from when l was five and first moved to Shirley. l did national service, and l wrote about that.

 Did you enjoy national service?

 I didn't enjoy it when l first when into it.
 It taught me to be punctual. l have a thing with time.
 If l make arrangements with anyone to be anywhere, l will do my utmost to be at that correct place at the correct time.
-It annoys me if someone makes an appointment and they don't turn up and they don't communicate with you to say they won't make it.
-I had a good job when l worked in national service. l didn't wear a uniform, l worked in an army office in St Pauls, l had a little desk and leaned how to type on the old-fashioned typewriters.
-I got free tickets on the tube, from Rhyl to St Pauls.
+It annoys me if people make an appointment, and they don't turn up, and they don't communicate with you to say they won't make it.
+I had a good job when l worked in national service. l didn't wear a uniform. l worked in an army office in St. Pauls. l had a little desk and leaned how to type on the old-fashioned typewriters.
+I got free tickets on the tube, from Rhyl to St. Pauls.

 Do you think people should do national service today?

 I do, l really do.
 You never had all this vandalism when l was in my teens.
 I watched the television last night, and there is some yob in a car park in Worcester, and he's got his hood up, and he went round all the cars and scratched all the bonnets and doors.